COVID-19 advice: Please follow current government advice and check opening times before travel.

 Many thanks to Wikipedia for the above information – www.en.wikipedia.org

 This is a busy site, with delays likely during summer months, so arrive early.
-Tickets are sold on a first come first served basis, and until March 1st 2020 cannot be reserved in advance.
-From March 1st, full online booking is available.
+Tickets can be reserved in advance via online booking.

 All admissions are via the Visitor Centre.
 Visitors are brought to the monuments by shuttle bus.